mhagdorn/taskfarm/README.md

 You then need to create the tables by running
 ```
-manageTF --init-db
+adminTF --init-db
 ```
 You can then create some users
 ```
-manageTF -u some_user -p some_password
+adminTF -u some_user -p some_password
 ```
 These users are used by the worker to connect to the service.